Vadzo Imaging Launches Innova-900MGS Monochrome Global Shutter Gigabit Ethernet Camera with Sony IMX900

 3.2MP Monochrome | Sony Pregius S IMX900 | True Global Shutter | Quad HDR | Enhanced NIR 2X | GigE Vision | ONVIF Profile S, T & G | PoE IEEE 802.3af

-FORT WORTH, TX, UNITED STATES, May 21, 2026 /EINPresswire.com/ -- Vadzo Imaging today announced the Innova-900MGS, a 3.2MP monochrome Gigabit Ethernet camera built on the Sony® Pregius S™ IMX900 CMOS sensor.
-Featuring true global shutter architecture, Quad HDR, 2X NIR sensitivity improvement over previous sensor generations, and ONVIF Profile S, T, and G compliance, the Innova-900MGS is purpose-built for industrial inspection, autonomous mobile robots, logistics OCR, and life sciences imaging deployments where distortion-free capture, reliable operation under variable illumination, and standards-based network integration are non-negotiable.
+HAMBURG, GERMANY, May 27, 2026 /EINPresswire.com/ -- Vadzo Imaging today announced the Innova-900MGS, a 3.2MP monochrome Gigabit Ethernet camera built on the Sony® Pregius S™ IMX900 CMOS sensor.
+Featuring true global shutter architecture, Quad HDR, 2X NIR sensitivity improvement over previous sensor generations, and ONVIF Profile S, T, and G compliance, the Innova-900MGS, an IMX900 mono camera, is purpose-built for industrial inspection, autonomous mobile robots, logistics OCR, and life sciences imaging deployments where distortion-free capture, reliable operation under variable illumination, and standards-based network integration are non-negotiable.

 Technical Highlights